IRON LANTERN

 Tagak the Lantern-Lord

-In IRON LANTERN#2, Tagak the Lantern-Lord (not pictured) arrived just in time to help Iron Lantern, Madame Sapphire, and Green Guardsman defeat the evil Mandarinestro.
-Afterward, Tagak had some revelations for Iron Lantern concerning Oa the Living Planet.
+Tagak the Lantern-Lord arrived just in time to help Iron Lantern, Madame Sapphire and Green Guardsman defeat the evil Mandarinestro.
+Afterwards, Tagak had some revelations for Iron Lantern concerning Oa the Living Planet.

 It is possible that Tagak the Lantern-Lord is also an agent of Oa the Living Planet.